What Is Transcervical Sterilization?

 - May not be reversible.

-- It is meant to be a permanent form of birth control, and some women may regret the decision later.
+- Was meant to be a permanent form of birth control, something some may regret later

-- It can be expensive, usually around $2,000 with insurance covering a portion
+- Could be expensive, usually around $2,000 with insurance covering a portion

 - Allergic reaction to the materials